0359xiaodong/PhotoWord/README.md

 ***
 ## Windows Phone 8.0 Project
+> This app current 6 month in WindowsPhone Store [WindowsPhoneStore-PhotoWord](http://bit.ly/photowordapp)
-> This project will be available soon, one bug was found this 23/03/2014 because Facebook changed your API's config
+> This project will be available soon, one bug was found this 23/03/2014 because Facebook changed your API's config.